-Why plain English is important in law
+Why we use plain English

 In most situations in modern society, responsibility for understanding communication lies with the message giver, not the receiver.
 If you want the listener to understand your message, you are obliged to make clear what you say.
 When you write, you must write a clear message.